ondrejjcizek/snapgrab/README.md

 # Snapgrab

-**Snapgrab** is a customizable scroll snapping component for web applications.
-It allows users to navigate through slides smoothly with mouse and touch interactions, offering an enhanced scrolling experience.
+**Snapgrab** is a customizable and lightweight JavaScript slider component that provides an easy way to create dynamic and interactive content sliders on your website.

 ## Table of Contents